Updated: Jul 30

 Is your child bouncing off the walls?
 Strangely enough, the cause might be a lack of sleep.
-Kids always seem to fight giving in to sleep (has an eight-year-old ever said, “Mom, I think it’s my bedtime”?)
-Instead, their exhaustion tends to manifest in different ways, which on the surface, might seem unrelated to their sleep patterns.
+Kids always seem to fight giving in to sleep, and instead, their exhaustion tends to manifest in different ways.
+On the surface, these ways might seem unrelated to their sleep patterns.

 What should a good bedtime routine look like?
 Most importantly, it should be consistent.
 When you pick a bedtime that works for your family (keeping in mind that kids ages 7-13 need between 8 and 11 hours of sleep each night), stick with that bedtime every day, even on weekends.